 - Unfounded Category II – there may be some evidence, but not a preponderance of the evidence, that abuse occurred.

-- Unfounded Category I – abuse and neglect were ruled out.
+- Unfounded Category I – abuse and neglect was ruled out.

 - Suspected – a preliminary classification that the report has not yet been indicated or unfounded.